-It's a neat way to restore your iPad remotely back to its original factory settings - No iPad password is needed.
+It's a neat way to restore your iPad remotely back to its original factory settings - no iPad password needed.

 So you've navigated the murky waters of unlocking a disabled iPad.
 Bravo!
 You had to erase your iPad to get rid of that pesky "iPad is disabled" message.

-Now, with the right Apple ID and password, your precious iPad data can be restored in a jiffy.
+Now, with the right Apple ID and password, your precious iPad data can be restored in a jiffy via iCloud.

-Power up your now unlocked iPad and link it to an internet connection via Wi-Fi.
+Power up your now unlock iPad and connect it to an internet Wi Fi connection.

 Proceed through the on-screen instructions until you land on the "Apps & Data" display, and then select the "Restore from iCloud Backup" option.

 Just continue to follow iCloud's prompts, and your data will reappear on your iPad screen like magic.

 Your digital life is now back on track.

 Look, we get it.
 Sometimes you're willing to try just about anything to unlock a disabled iPad.